How To Attract Generation Z Employees

 Table of Contents

-Just as companies have developed strategies to successfully employ millennials, it's now time to do the same for the next wave of job seekers entering the workplace and learn how to attract Generation Z employees.
+Just as companies have developed strategies to successfully employ millennials, it's now time to do the same for the next wave of job seekers entering the workplace and learn how to attract Generation Z (Gen Z) employees.
 These individuals are generally defined as those born between 1997 and 2012.
 They are graduating from high school and college, taking jobs across different industries, and will grow to be a significant portion of the U.S. workforce.
-This generation is estimated to include about 65 million people and, over the next five to ten years will grow in numbers and influence, both as consumers and employees.
+This generation is estimated to include about 65 million people and will grow in numbers and influence over the next five to ten years, both as consumers and employees.

-For now, most of the research about Generation Z has focused on how to market to them.
-But a growing number of studies are also informing employers that are beginning to draw upon the talents of this new generational workforce.
-You may want to consider the following regarding what the latest group of workers are looking for in the workplace, as well as what HR departments can do to understand how to attract Generation Z employees.
+For now, most of the research about Gen Z has focused on how to market to them.
+However, a growing number of studies are also informing employers that are beginning to draw upon the talents of this new generational workforce.
+You may want to consider the following regarding what the latest group of workers is looking for in the workplace and what HR departments can do to understand how to attract Gen Z employees.

 What Are Generation Z Career Expectations?

-Finally, most people, regardless of their generation, want to work at a place that makes them proud.
+Finally, regardless of their generation, most people want to work at a place that makes them proud.
 A company that, in its own way, is making the world a better place.
-Part of this is an organization that has a mission and is led by executives who are hard-working, honest, and admirable.
-They want to feel like they're part of something special and that their contribution is making a difference.
-There are plenty of jobs available, but the best workers of any age will gravitate toward those jobs at companies that they can tell their friends and family about.
+Part of this is an organization with a mission and is led by hard-working, honest, and admirable executives.
+They want to feel like they're part of something special and that their contribution makes a difference.
+Plenty of jobs are available, but the best workers of any age will gravitate toward those jobs at companies that they can tell their friends and family about.

 Recruiting Generation Z: How To Make Your Business an Attractive Workplace

-If you want to know how to attract Generation Z employees, you'll need to understand the concerns and priorities that have been shaped by their past experiences.
-According to the 2023 Pulse of HR, companies today are emphasizing the following as a means for attracting Gen Z talent:
+If you want to know how to attract Gen Z employees, you'll need to understand the concerns and priorities that have been shaped by their past experiences.
+HR decision-makers today are emphasizing the following as a means for attracting Gen Z talent:

 To make your organization a place where Generation Z wants to work, consider providing the following: